YCPyc/writingbuddy/docs/curriculum_standard.md

 The Common Standards Project offers an API for developers to get standards from various educational organizations.
-The API is available at https://commonstandardsproject.com/developers.This guide offers a basic introduction to using the API.
+The API is available at https://commonstandardsproject.com/developers.
+This guide offers a basic introduction to using the API.

 Notes:
 * The following steps are written in Python.